 Email Searches Must Include Search of Township Server and Personal Email Boxes

-Pashman Stein Walder Hayden recently secured a victory in Matt Mills v.
+Pashman Stein Walder Hayden P.C. recently secured a victory in Matt Mills v.
 Township of Monroe, a case that challenged the sufficiency of a public agency’s search for emails responsive to an OPRA request.

 In this case, Mr. Mills requested emails sent to or from various township employees and officials relating to the township’s EMS services.
 After the township responded to the request and produced emails, Mr. Mills noticed that not everything was produced.
 After he followed up, the township produced more emails, but Mr. Mills was still aware of other emails that were not produced.
 This included emails from one township councilman’s private email account.
 After Mr. Mills once again followed up, he still felt certain that not all emails were produced.
 Ultimately, he filed a request to the County and found that there were even more emails from one councilman in particular, but that were not produced by the township.
 At that point, Mr. Mills filed suit against the township.